dangarfield/fibonacci-tattoo/README.md

 I was thinking about tattoos and wanted something unique.
 I love maths, programming and the golden ratio, for many reasons: connection to art, science, the divine fingerprint, the observable natural laws, simplicity in complexity, complexity in simplicity.

 So...
-I thought what tattoo could I get that would show this, other than the standard golden ratio swirls.
+I thought... what tattoo could I get that would show this, other than the standard golden ratio swirls?

-It turns out that you can plot a fractional increment of the numbers BETWEEN the fibnacci numbers.
-0.1 etc.
+It turns out that you can plot a fractional increment of the numbers BETWEEN the fibonacci numbers.
+0.1, 0.2 etc.

 Binet's formula calculates the 'nth' value of the Fibonacci sequence: